 Students will also be assisted to reflect on matters of work practices, time management, conferences and publication, and ongoing career management.
 The workshop will be a mentoring opportunity for students new to research and the environment will be friendly, open, dialogic and very much a space for any and all questions related to academic careers in English Studies both in Hong Kong and overseas.

 (100% coursework: Pass/Fail)

 Assessment will be based on attendance and participation in the course, including the completion of all required writing exercises and a sample of scholarly writing related to the candidate's research area.
 This will be discussed in more detail on an individual basis once the research interests of the enrolled students are known to the instructor.
-Attendance and active participation is crucial to success
+Attendance and active participation are crucial to success.

 Students will offer feedback on the course by means of course evaluations.